SuperGirlKels: Super Smash Bros. Ultimate

 Medeiros signed with esports team Iceberg Competitive Esports in February 2018.
 After the organization dissolved later that year, Medeiros told CBC News in 2019 that it had failed to fulfill the terms of her contract, including salary payments.
 In 2019, Medeiros provided commentary for Nintendo's Super Smash Bros.
 Ultimate World Championship.
 At the tournament Frostbite 2020, she placed 97th individually and teamed with her brother to place 13th in the doubles event.
 When a wave of sexual abuse allegations emerged in the competitive community in 2020, Medeiros spoke to CBC News on the need for greater awareness of the issue of abuse within the community.
+Medeiros announced her retirement from Super Smash Bros. competition in 2023.

 Style of play

-Medeiros has primarily competed in Super Smash Bros. tournaments using the character Sonic the Hedgehog.
+Medeiros primarily competed in Super Smash Bros. tournaments using the character Sonic the Hedgehog.
 A profile by esports publication The Meta described her play style as "always on the attack, probing her opponent's defenses and lunging for the carotid the moment she detects an opening."
 Medeiros cited professional Super Smash Bros.
 Melee competitor Jeffrey "Axe" Williamson, who plays the game with a similar "in-your-face" style, as an inspiration.